 Having someone hold you accountable is key to sticking to a resolution.
 Your Jenny Craig consultant is there for you, and you can discuss your weight loss progress and strategies that will help you stay committed to your resolution.

 Resolutions are meant to help you create change toward being a better version of yourself.
 With a strong support system and a flexible mindset, you can make your resolution a reality!
 And if your resolutions deal with health and weight loss, Jenny Craig would love to be a part of your journey.
-Book your free appointment to get started today.
+Learn more about our most effective and holistic program ever, Max Up!

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University Chico.